outreachy/website/README.md

 Each community can sign up to participate in an Outreachy internship round.
 That sign up is represented by `class Participation`.
 As part of signing up to participate in Outreachy, each community must provide sponsorship for at least one intern ($6,500 USD).
 When a community signs up, we require the coordinator to fill out information about their sponsor names and sponsorship amounts.
 The sponsor information is stored in `class Sponsorship`, which has a foreign key to the Participation object.

 You can use the Django shell to create a new participation.
-The example below assumes you already have a pre-created community that is being referenced by the variable name `really_awesome_community`, and a pre-created RoundPage `current_round`.
+The example below assumes you already have a pre-created community that is being referenced by the variable name `really_awesome_community`, and a pre-created RoundPage stored in the variable `scenario.round`.
 The code also sets the approval status to say the community has been approved to participate in this round.
 The example sets that the community will be receiving sponsorship for two interns.
 We'll save a reference to that Participation object in the variable participation.

 ```
 >>> sponsorship = SponsorshipFactory(
-	participation__participating_round=current_round,
+	participation__participating_round=scenario.round,
 	participation__community=really_awesome_community,
 	participation__approval_status=ApprovalStatus.APPROVED,
 	amount=13000)